near/docs/docs/local-setup/create-account.md

 **Important** Please write down the seed phrase in a secure place, potentially make a copy and store both copies at two different places.
 We will not have a backup and will not be able to help you recover your key pair.
 Nevertheless, properly backing up your key manually is normally the more secure option.

 ![Wallet](assets/finalscreen.png)

-### Near key recovery

-Note that this option is not possible if you backup your account manually via the seed phrase.
-If you have backedup your private keys manually, you are responsible for those yourself, and the only way that you can recover them is through the seed phrase.

-In the case that you would like to be able to recover your key if you happen to lose it, Near \(the wallet host\) creates a separate public/private key pair and assigns it to your account.

-This key pair is stored securely on Near's servers, and with this key pair, we can link a new public/private key pair each time you need to recover your account.

-**Note:** Currently, your previous private key will still remain valid.
-Right now Near Wallet is discussing a way for users to view, manage, and revoke the keys associated with their account.
-You can follow the[ discussion here](https://github.com/nearprotocol/near-wallet/issues/119).